 Al-Nusra Front is a branch of al-Qaeda operating in Syria and Lebanon.
 The group announced its formation on 23 January 2012, during the Syrian Civil War.
 Since then, it has been described as both “the most aggressive and successful” and “one of the most effective rebel forces” in Syria, and has been designated as a terrorist organisation by the United Nations, Australia, Canada, New Zealand, Russia, the United Kingdom, the United States,and Turkey.
 Since early 2015, there have been persistent reports of the al-Nusra Front considering leaving al-Qaeda and planning to abandon its current name and merge with smaller Islamist groups, such as Jaish al-Muhajireen wal-Ansar, in order to form a new entity that will receive funding from the Gulf States.

-The al-Nusra Front aims to overthrow the Assad government and replace it with a Sunni Islamic state.
+Ideology: The al-Nusra Front aims to overthrow the Assad government and replace it with a Sunni Islamic state.
 Although the group is affiliated with al-Qaeda, it does not emphasise Western targets or global jihad, focusing instead on the “near enemy” of the Syrian state.
 This group is generally made up of native Syrian mujahideen who adhere to Sunni Islam.
 Its goal is to overthrow Bashar al-Assad’s government in Syria and create an Islamic Emirate under Sharia law.
 In early 2014, Dr. Sami Al Oraidi, a top Sharia official in the group, acknowledged that his group is influenced by the teachings of Abu Musab al-Suri.
 The strategies derived from Abu Musab’s guidelines include: providing services to people, avoiding being seen as extremists, maintaining strong relationships with communities and other fighting groups, and putting the focus on fighting the government.

 Members of the group are accused of attacking the religious beliefs of non-Sunnis in Syria, including the Alawis.
 Members of the group have referred to the United States and Israel as enemies of Islam, and warned against Western intervention in Syria.
 Syrian members of the group claim that they are only fighting the Assad government and would not attack Western states.
 The United States accused it of being affiliated with al-Qaeda in Iraq, and in April 2013, Abu Bakr al-Baghdadi, the leader of al-Qaeda in Iraq, released an audio statement affirming this connection.

-The leader of al-Nusra, a self-proclaimed emir, goes by the name of Abu Mohammad al-Julani (also transliterated as: Mohammed and al-Jawlani, or: al-Golani), which implies that he is from the Golan Heights (al-Jawlan, in Arabic).
+Organization: The leader of al-Nusra, a self-proclaimed emir, goes by the name of Abu Mohammad al-Julani (also transliterated as: Mohammed and al-Jawlani, or: al-Golani), which implies that he is from the Golan Heights (al-Jawlan, in Arabic).
 Very little is known about him, with even his nationality unclear.
 However, in an interview with Al Jazeera, he spoke classical Arabic with a Syrian accent.
 On 18 December 2013, he gave his first television interview, to Tayseer Allouni, a journalist originally from Syria, for Al Jazeera.
 The structure of the group varies across Syria.
 In Damascus the organisation operates in an underground clandestine cell system, while in Aleppo, the group is organised along semi-conventional military lines, with units divided into brigades, regiments, and platoons.
 All potential recruits must undertake a ten-day religious training course, followed by a 15–20-day military training program.

 Al-Nusra contains a hierarchy of religious bodies, with a small Majlis-ash-Shura (Consultative Council) at the top, making national decisions on behalf of the group.
 Religious personnel also play an important role in the regional JN leadership, with each region having a commander and a sheikh.
 The sheikh supervises the commander from a religious perspective and is known as dabet al-shar’i (religious commissioner).
 An increasing number of Americans have been attempting to join the fighting in Syria, As MD Ahmad Zarkali and Thayer al-atheim and fifty of friends specifically with al-Nusra.
 Most recently, Sinh Vinh Ngo Nguyen, also known as Hasan Abu Omar Ghannoum, was arrested in California on 11 October 2013, on charges of attempting to travel to join al-Qaeda, after reportedly having fought in Syria.
 As of November 2013, there had also been five additional publicly disclosed cases of Americans fighting in Syria, three of which were linked to al-Nusra.
 All statements and videos by the al-Nusra Front have been released by its media outlet, al-Manarah al-Bayda (The White Minaret), via the leading jihadist webforum Shamoukh al-Islam.

 The organisation is believed to have used, at various times and in various places, the following tactics: car-bombs, suicide-attacks, targeting of checkpoints, conventional assault of military bases, assassination of political and military figures and members of the shabiha, targeting (destruction/killing) of pro-government media stations and personnel.
 In June 2014 Human Rights Watch reported that several rebel groups including al-Nusra have enlisted child soldiers into their ranks.
 The al-Nusra Front allegedly have an elite sniper unit known as the “Wolf Group”.
-Training is conducted in Aleppo by veteran jihadists who belong to the Khorasan Group, a collection of veteran al-Qaeda operatives sent from al-Qaeda strongholds along the AfghanPakistan border.
+Training is conducted in Aleppo by veteran jihadists who belong to the Khorasan Group, a collection of veteran al-Qaeda operatives sent from al-Qaeda strongholds along the Afghan–Pakistan border.

 Khorasan – also known as the Khorasan Group, refers to a group of senior al-Qaeda members who operate in Syria.
 The group is reported to consist of a small number of fighters who are all on terrorist watchlists, and co-ordinate with the al-Nusra Front, al-Qaeda’s affiliate in Syria.

-At least one Arab government has accused Qatar of helping al-Nusra.
+Financing: At least one Arab government has accused Qatar of helping al-Nusra.
 Also lot of weapons were falling in the hands of extremists, such as al-Nusra and ISIL.
 The al-Nusra has also been materially supported by multiple foreign fighters.
 Most of these fighters are from Europe and the Middle East, as pipelines to Syria from those locations are better established and navigable.However, as of November 2013, there were also 6 publicly disclosed cases of American citizens and permanent residents who joined or attempted to join al-Nusrah in 2013 alone.

--During the Syrian Civil War, the group launched many attacks, mostly against targets affiliated with or supportive of the Syrian government.
+Campaign of violence: -During the Syrian Civil War, the group launched many attacks, mostly against targets affiliated with or supportive of the Syrian government.
 As of June 2013, al-Nusra Front had claimed responsibility for 57 of the 70 suicide attacks in Syria during the conflict.

 -One of the first bombings which al-Nusra was suspected of and the first suicide attack of the war came on 23 December 2011, when two seemingly coordinated bombings occurred in the Syrian capital of Damascus, killing 44 people and wounding 166.